theimpossibleastronaut/rmw/README.md

 ```
 == First-time use ==

-After rmw is installed, create the user configuration directory by
+After rmw is installed, running `rmw` will create a configuration file
-typing 'rmw' and hitting enter.
-A configuration file will be
+(rmwrc) in $HOME/.config (or $XDG_CONFIG_HOME).
+Edit the file as
-automatically created in $HOME/.config/rmw.
-Edit the file as desired.
+desired.

 == Configuration File ==

 Documentation explaining the configuration can be found in your config
 file.

-Waste folders will be created automatically. (e.g. if '$HOME/.local/share/Waste'
+Waste folders will be created automatically; e.g. if '$HOME/.local/share/Waste'
 is uncommented in the config file, these 3 directories will be created:
 $HOME/.local/share/Waste
 $HOME/.local/share/Waste/files